sdrasco/CANSLIM/README.md

 ## BackBoard

 **BackBoard** For testing stock trading strategies because we’re curious if any of them work.
-We’re starting with William O’Neil’s CANSLIM strategy—but we’ll move on to others soon enough.
 It’s like a blackboard for sketchy backtests not yet worthy of ink, and like a basketball backboard off which strategies will either bounce or sink.

-This README is a log of progress for now.
+We’re starting with William O’Neil’s CANSLIM strategy.
+We’ll move on to others soon enough.
+This space is a log of progress for now.
 Proper documentation may happen eventually, though I wouldn’t hold my breath.

 ## Project Progress Highlights